Isaksson/node-red-contrib-unifi/README.md

 node-red-contrib-unifi is a Node-RED module that allows to query/control [UniFi devices](http://www.ubnt.com/) via the official UniFi-Controller API.
 Based on npm package node-unifi

 ##  New functions
-Version 0.3.14
+Version 0.3.15
-* New command getDPIstats - Get array of DPI stats
+* Stability fix for UnifiWS

 ## Supports the following Commands
 * SitesStats : Site stats